Implementation guide

 1.2 Information and records management must be the responsibility of senior management.
 Senior management must provide direction and support to meet business requirements as well as relevant laws and regulations

-Ultimate responsibility for information and records management lies with the administrative head and senior management.
-They must provide direction and support and ensure information and records management meets business requirements, the law and regulations.
+Ultimate responsibility for information and records management lies with your organisation’s Administrative Head and senior management.
+They must provide direction and support, and ensure:

-Responsibility for information and records management is cascaded down throughout the organisation, through various levels of management.
+responsibility for information and records management cascades down throughout the organisation, through various levels of management

-This requirement mirrors legislative obligations for example in the Public Service Act 2020 (s.52) and the Local Government Act 2002 (s.42(2)) and reinforces the need for the administrative head and senior management to provide high-level direction and support, including ensuring adequate resourcing for information and records management.
+This requirement mirrors legislative obligations — for example in the Public Service Act 2020 (s.52) and the Local Government Act 2002 (s.42(2)).
+It also reinforces the need for the Administrative Head and senior management to provide high-level direction and support — including ensuring adequate resourcing for information and records management.

 Key guidance